gavinwalker04/gavinwalker04/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on a **Micro Bakery Application**.
+- 🔭 I’m currently working on a **Website for a Foundation**.
-- 🌱 I’m currently learning **Web Development, Software Engineering, Operating Systems, Networks**.
+- 🌱 I’m currently seeking learning opportunities in **Web and Mobile Development**.
 - 👯 I’m looking to collaborate on **Software/Web Development Projects**.
 - ⚡ Fun fact: **Born on Leap Day!**.